lbrndnr/AtomicLinkedList/README.md

 print(list[1]) // prints 1
 ```

-As the entire class is thread safe, reading and writing to the list can be done from multiple threads.
+Since the entire class is thread safe, reading and writing to the list can be done from multiple threads.

 ## Dependencies
 `AtomicLinkedList` is written in Swift and links against [Atomics](https://github.com/glessard/swift-atomics).